-The Library takes pride in its excellent architecture book collection, which is shaped to serve the School of Architecture’s mission, strategic plan and curriculum, is among the richest of its kind in New York City.
-The collection covers the history of world architecture, with a special emphasis on 19th to 21st century movements and contains substantial holdings on significant European and American architects such as The Walter Gropius Archive, The Mies van der Rohe Archive, The Architectural Drawings of Alvar Aalto, the Louis I. Kahn Archive, a 12- volume set of Frank Lloyd Wright.
+The Library’s architecture book collection, which is shaped to serve the School of Architecture’s mission, strategic plan and curriculum, is among the richest of its kind in New York City.
+The collection covers the history of world architecture, with a special emphasis on the 19th to the 21st centuries, with substantial holdings on significant European and American architects such as Walter Gropius, Mies van der Rohe, Alvar Aalto, Louis I. Kahn, Le Corbusier and Frank Lloyd Wright.
 Architecture from previous eras is equally well represented, with sizable holdings on the works of such figures as Andrea Palladio and Karl Friedrich Schinkel.

-Students and faculty have full access to the collections of the Research Library Association of South Manhattan, commonly called the “Consortium”, which include’s NYU’s Bobst Library.
-Extensive resources can also be found in the metropolitan area such as the Art and Architecture Research Division of the New York Public Library, the Stephen Chan Library of N.Y.U.'s Institute of Fine Arts, The Avery Architectural and Fine Arts Library of Columbia University, the New-York Historical Society and the museum and municipal libraries and archives.
+Cooper Union students and faculty have access to the collections of the Research Library Association of South Manhattan (the Consortium) as well as the extensive resources found in the New York Metropolitan area, including the Art and Architecture Research Division of the New York Public Library, the Avery Architectural & Fine Arts Library of Columbia University, the New-York Historical Society and the multitude of museums and municipal libraries and archives.
 These resources provide Cooper Union students and faculty with comprehensive collections unmatched practically anywhere else in the world.
 The Library staff regularly refers students and faculty to these other collections when they need a resource outside of Cooper Union’s holdings.